jpenna/conway-game/README.md

 This was the first time I worked with `<canvas>`.
 I decided to use it because it has better performance to handle this dynamics.
 It also allows for interesting features: zooming, navigation...

+I didn't use a 2D array to create the matrix of the cells, instead I used a mix of `Set` and `Map` to read only the live cells and its neighboring cells.
+This way the application don't have to iterate through the whole array and check all neighboring cells.
+With no optimization, on a 50x50 matrix, this would mean 50x50x8 = 20,000 iterations (8 neighboring cells), but with my current solution this max iterations will only happen if ALL cells are alive at once, (what can only happen at the first round of the game).

 ## Backend Server (Node.js)